- ORDER: Passeriformes

 You can find Red-winged Blackbirds in the breeding season by visiting cattail marshes and other wetlands, or simply by watching telephone wires on a drive through the country.
 Where there’s standing water and vegetation, Red-winged Blackbirds are likely to be one of the most common birds you see and hear.
 Listen for the male’s conk-la-lee! song.
 In winter, search through mixed-species blackbird flocks and be careful not to overlook the streaky, brown females, which can sometimes resemble a sparrow.

-- Tordo Sargento (Spanish)
+- Sargento Alirrojo (Spanish)

 - Carouge à épaulettes (French)